🎵 The song for this post is Aguzate, by Richie Ray and Bobby Cruz. 🎵

-So maybe I'm being a big baby, or maybe the tooling will get around to make it trivially easy to use.
+Maybe I'm being a big baby, or maybe the tooling will get around to make container workflows as Obviously Good to use as source control is now.
 But even great abstractions can cost teams enough that they don't want to adopt it.

 Docker as VC-backed company (NPM and the lessons therein)

 Docker has raised $292m on 8 funding rounds.
 In the short run, this means they can have nice things like hoodies, stickers, salaries, and an office.
 In the long run, we see things like NPM's terrible, horrible, no-good, very bad year, and Elastic's licensing reckoning being exacerbated by the VCs who gave them $162m over 6 rounds and will want to see massive returns.

 This is tied to bigger problems of open source and who funds the commons ("the best thing about Open Source is the whole world can collaborate on San Francisco's problems").
 I won't get into it all here, I'm just nervous that we're putting so much of our infrastructure and collective future on a specific implmentation of a technology (Docker is mostly Linux namespaces and cgroups) that happens to be massively VC-invested.

 Usually before discussing alternatives, it's worth asking what problem it's solving.
 But I think the best way to talk about where Docker shines is to do so in comparison to its alternative, which is…

 …the Good Old-Fashioned Build Server!
 Party like it's 2009!
 My preferred

 alternative to Docker (or at least, assistant to Docker, so your Docker

 ENTRYPOINT java -jar my_jar.jar) is to leverage your